ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

-Instructions
+Instructions for acl_lib

 The code in this directory provides a web-like API that supports granular access control to files over the sort of secure channel employed by the certifier.

-It includes three seperate made artifacts: a google friendly test suite (compiled into test_acl.exe), a library (acl_lib) and a standalone test that shows how to use the API under certifier protection.
+It includes three seperate artifacts: a google friendly test suite (compiled into test_acl.exe), a library (acl_lib.a) that implements the acl_lib functionality, and a standalone test that shows how to use the API under certifier protection.
 Access control (create, read, write) permissions uses public key authentication (under an identity key hierarchy that can be independent of the certifier trust heirearchy).

-The current API is:
+The current acl_lib API is:

 bool rpc_authenticate_me(const string& principal_name, const string& creds, string* output)
   input: name (string)  Note: verification algorithm determines crypt algorithm